4 meetings with Russians disclosed by Jared Kushner | New Country 923

 DEC.
 1, 2016, TRUMP TOWER, NEW YORK CITY

-Kushner said this meeting involved Kislyak and the White House national security adviser, Michael Flynn, and lasted between 20 minutes and a half-hour.
+Kushner said this meeting involved Kislyak and Michael Flynn, who would later become Trump’s national security adviser, and lasted between 20 minutes and a half-hour.

 In his statement, Kushner denied media reports that said he discussed with Kislyak a secret back-channel for communications.